Community Living Toronto Executive and Leadership Team

 Leadership Overview

-Community Living Toronto has 4 executives leading key functions including strategy, finance, human resources, and operations.
+Community Living Toronto has 4 executives leading key functions including strategy, financial oversight, operational management, and human resources.

-Dedicated to empowering individuals with intellectual disabilities, Community Living Toronto provides essential services like respite, person-directed planning, and employment support, fostering community integration and enhancing quality of life since 1948.
+Dedicated to empowering individuals with intellectual disabilities, Community Living Toronto advances inclusive community participation through person-directed planning, residential programs, and employment supports across the Ontario region.

 Leadership Roles at Community Living Toronto